GoogleCloudPlatform/emblem/docs/auth-design.md

 Authenticated users (logged-in users) have more access, which often depends on the relationship of the data to display or change with the user's identity.
-For example, most users can only view their own donations; authenticated users can create new donations, which will be linked to their identity.
+For example, most users can only view their own donations, but campaign managers can view every donation to their campaign.

 There are two major parts to the application: the API, which manages all operations on Emblem data, and the website, which provides the user interface.